-The curriculum at Lackawanna helps provide our students with a direct path to an associate degree or one of many different professional certifications, and our Continuing Education department has helped put the people of northeastern Pennsylvania back to work with the skills they need to succeed.
+The curriculum at Lackawanna helps provide our students with a direct path to a bachelor’s degree, associate degree, or one of many different professional certifications; and our Continuing Education department has helped put the people of Northeastern Pennsylvania back to work with the skills they need to succeed.

 From its roots as the Scranton Business College in 1894 to its current online course offerings, Lackawanna College has always understood and responded to our students’ needs as they work to find their future.

 Lackawanna College is approved by the Pennsylvania State Department of Education to grant associate degrees and is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, which is designated as a National Accrediting Agency by the U.S. Office of Education.

 Facts and Figures

 Unless otherwise indicated, all information provided below is reflective of the most recent U.S. Department of Education’s National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS) reporting.